Ask an Expert

 Email[email protected]

-Associate Professor of Classics at GVSU
+Melissa Morison, Professor of Classics

-I'm an archaeologist and have conducted fieldwork in various parts of the Mediterranean (and elsewhere) for about 30 years.
-We are interested in the totality of the human experience in the past, including interaction with the physical environment: how did ancient peoples manage their water supply and their food supply, especially in times of drought and famine; how did they respond to crisis; what were the social consequences of such responses?
+Melissa Morison is an archaeologist with experience in various parts of the Mediterranean (and elsewhere).
+She interested in the totality of the human experience in the past, including interaction with the physical environment: how did ancient peoples manage their water supply and their food supply, especially in times of drought and famine; how did they respond to crisis; what were the social consequences of such responses?
+Within this larger framework, her current work in Greece explores the ways that artifacts (such as those found in cemeteries, trash dumps, and workshops), and the organization and use of civic spaces, demonstrate the creativity and resilience of ancient peoples in times of crisis.

 Email: [email protected]